 6. Step Outside of Your Comfort Zone

-You know that technological innovations have always helped car washes run more efficiently and driven increased profits.
+You know that technological innovations have always helped car washes run more efficiently and drive increased profits.
 The idea of adopting the latest, greatest thing has always made sense when it has been a newly-designed sprayer or a recently-created rinsing solution that improves your product.
 There are people who spend their lives thinking about how to market to millennials and this can dramatically increase the value that your car wash creates for your customers.
-When asked about the future of innovation in car washes, owner and operator Kelly Geiger said – “Anything that makes the wash process more effective, efficient and safer, while speeding up wait times and improving customer experience will not to go unnoticed.
+When asked about the future of innovation in car washes, owner and operator Kelly Geiger said – “Anything that makes the wash process more effective, efficient and safer, while speeding up wait times and improving the customer experience will not to go unnoticed.
 Some of these things have been RFID technology, unlimited monthly memberships, and more adaptable equipment.
 I look forward to new innovations that address these issues.”

 It’s clear there is a mutual feeling of readiness for change, but be sure to be open to these new and innovative marketing strategies if you want to keep up.
 However, now is a unique time in the Car Wash industry because you still have the opportunity to not only keep up with your competitors but lead ahead of them by being among the first to adopt newer marketing technologies.
 As always, whichever marketing strategy you choose, make sure you are able to track every single dollar that you spend back to a firm Return on Investment amount.